University Council Elections Information

 Potential Conflicts of Interest

-- Being a member of staff (or to sharpen the potential conflict further, a senior manager) of a work unit whose resources are being considered by the governing body;
+- being a staff member, or more specifically a senior manager, of a work unit whose resources are being considered by Council;

-- Being a student member when sensitive issues concerning the student union are being discussed;
+- being a student member when sensitive issues involving the student body are discussed;

-- Being a member of a committee whose recommendations are being considered by the Council;
+- being a member of a committee whose recommendations are being considered by Council; or

-- Being the representative of a trade union or external body, which has a particular view about an issue being considered by the Council.
+- representing a trade union or external body that has a particular view on an issue being considered by Council.

-Such potential conflicts of interest can be multiple.
-For example, work unit manager, trade union representative, academic committee member, and elected Council Member could all be the same person.
+A person may hold several roles that create potential conflicts of interest.
+For example, one person could be a work unit manager, trade union representative, academic committee member and elected Council member.

-Council members must declare a conflict of interest as soon as possible when a matter arises at a meeting of Council, or that is to be considered by Council for which the Council member has a real or apparent conflict.
+Council members must declare any real or apparent conflict of interest as soon as possible when a matter arises at, or is to be considered by, Council.

 Confidentiality of Proceedings

-Staff and Student Council members are required to adhere to Council confidentiality obligations.
-As such, they must not report Council matters to staff or students, and no Council member may divulge Council information beyond the content of the Council Report issued to all Southern Cross University staff.
+Elected staff and student Council members must comply with Council confidentiality obligations.
+They must not divulge Council matters to staff or students, and no Council member may disclose Council information beyond the content of the Council Report issued to all Southern Cross University staff.

-To be eligible for nomination, a candidate must be listed on the relevant University staff or student roll at the close of the nomination period.
-Please refer to the Council Membership Rule for information about the staff or the student roll.
+To be eligible, a candidate must be listed on the relevant University staff or student roll when nominations close.
+Refer to the Council Membership Rule for information about the staff and student rolls.

-- Two current students must support candidates who nominate for the elected student position.
+- two current students must support candidates nominating for the elected student position;

-- Two current academic staff members must support candidates who nominate for the elected academic staff position.
+- two current academic staff members must support candidates nominating for the elected academic staff position; and

-- Two current non-academic (professional) staff members must support candidates who nominate for the elected non-academic staff position.
+- two current non-academic (professional) staff members must support candidates nominating for the elected non-academic staff position.

 Candidate Statement

-Candidates may provide a supporting statement of not more than 150 words outlining why they are nominating and what they can bring to the role.
-The statement must not include any offensive, defamatory or inappropriate content that would breach the University Code of Conduct.
+Candidates may provide a supporting statement of up to 150 words outlining why they are nominating and what they can bring to the role.
+The statement must not include offensive, defamatory or inappropriate content that would breach the University Code of Conduct.

 - full name;